 American boarding schools range in cost from $20,000 to $65,000 exclusive of sundries.
 These figures only include tuition, room, and board.
 What are sundries?
 Those are all the extras such as laundry, lessons, uniforms, athletic equipment, and other miscellaneous charges.
 Most schools bill you for sundries monthly.
 You will also have to pay tuition insurance.
 You can find all the details about tuition and fees on school websites.

-Just about every boarding school I can think of offers financial aid.
+Just about every boarding school, I can think of offers financial aid.
 Aid is based on need, not academics.
-If your child is accepted to a school, but you cannot afford to send her, you should complete and submit the Parents Financial Statement, which is a third party service of the National Association of Independent Schools.
+If your child is accepted to a school, but you cannot afford to send her, you should complete and submit the Parents Financial Statement, which is a third-party service of the National Association of Independent Schools.
 The PFS will determine what they feel you can afford to pay.
 The individual schools will make their own determination of how much to award based typically on the number of requests for financial aid and the size of the financial aid pool.
-Several schools offer a free education to children from families with earnings under $75,000.
+Several schools offer free education to children from families with earnings under $75,000.
 That threshold varies from school to school.

 5. Do you have any tips and suggestions for knowing if your child is ready for the freedom and responsibility of staying away from home for an extended period?

 Essentially what I am saying is that your child will have left the familiar surroundings of her home and her circle of friends.
 She will now be in a safe, secure place in the company of dozens of new, like-minded friends.
 Frankly, and I say this as a father who knows, having your child leave home is more upsetting to us parents.
 Gone are the familiar sounds of music, the anguished cries of "Mommy! where are my jeans?" and all the other signs of teenage presence which we take very much for granted until they are not there.
 Fret not!
 You will soon be picking her up from the airport.
 She will have her newest best friend in tow.
-And they will have much shopping to do.
+And they will have a lot of shopping to do.